Rick Short focused on youth, connections, future

 “This community is really, really different,” he says.
 “The energy is palpable.
 It’s the people that make the difference.”

 His focus on community and developing future generations is evident in everything he does.
 He is an integral part of the local community, providing mentorship to high school and college students, as well as young adults.
-He is a mentor for the Utica College Young Scholars program, and serves on its advisory board, selection committee, and mentor advisory board.
+He is a mentor for the Utica University Young Scholars program, and serves on its advisory board, selection committee, and mentor advisory board.
 He also is a mentor and volunteer at the Midtown Utica Community Center, and serves and supports students and faculty in the Oneida-Herkimer-Madison BOCES P-TECH program.

 Short credits his employer, Indium Corporation, for inspiring and enabling his community service activities.